francoislevesque/starter-template/README.md

 One must verify the main.scss if some libraries are removed.

 ## Todo in near future
+* Implement Browerify for minified js files and refactoring
+* Install all via Yarn instead of bower
-* Simple Router
+* Vue Router for Routes
+* Vue i18n for translations
+* Simplify the navbar
-* Translations working with the Router
+* Contact Form with validations
+* VueJs 2.0?